dylan-chong/ex-composer-bot/notes.md

 ## TODOs ##
 - Rule of the octave
-    - requires TODO RomanChord impl

 - Create pitches from string
+- Rename Chord to BaseChord because notes not specific

 - [BIG] PartimentoChordsGenerator
+  - RomanChord impl
   - Finish PartimentoChordsGenerator next_chord
   - Then try randomised stepping bass notes
   - Look at schemas on openmusictheory